 The volumes Commenti di critica d’arte (1946) and Profilo della critica d’arte in Italia (1948) belong to the field of the art theory and methodology, while the catalogue Arte moderna in Italia 1915-1935 (1967) represents a philological and historical review of a neglected time.
 Impressionismo (1944, second issue 1947), Giacomo Manzù, scultore (1957) and Mondrian e l’arte del XX secolo (Premio Viareggio 1963) are examples of the interpretation of contemporary art.

-Ragghianti cures some unforgettable exhibitions in Florence, above all during the 1950s and 1960s, such as those dedicated to the masters of architecture of 20th century (Frank Lloyd Wright in 1951, Le Corbusier in 1963, Alvar Aalto in 1965).
+Ragghianti curates some unforgettable exhibitions in Florence, mostly during the 1950s and 1960s, such as those dedicated to the masters of architecture of 20th century (Frank Lloyd Wright in 1951, Le Corbusier in 1963, Alvar Aalto in 1965).

 The creation of institutions of art and culture

 Ragghianti founds and promotes many cultural institutions.
 The Institute of Art History and the Raccolta nazionale di Disegni e Stampe of the Pisa University, the Strozzina in Florence (1949-1966), the main core of the museum of contemporary art in Florence, born with the acquisition of the collection of Alberto della Ragione and with the donations of the artists called to integrate the artistic heritage damaged by the flood.
 The Università Internazionale dell’Arte (1969) and the constitution of the Centro Studi sull’Arte Licia e Carlo Ludovico Ragghianti, to which he donates his own library, photo-library and archive.